mydrive/apt-transport-s3/README.md

 TODO
 ----
-* Makefile
-* Package up binaries
-* Include uploader script to get repository into s3 bucket
-* Explain this a little more

 This has to be compiled with the source version of apt.

 Once compiled, the resulting s3 binary must be placed in /usr/lib/apt/methods/ along with the other protocol binaries.